 The Dreamers

 The Dreamers is its most recent piece in which he replays an episode of his life.
 When he was six years old, Viola nearly drowned and realized in the depth of the water the immensity of the world surrounding.
 Peacefully immersed in the water, beings of all ages float like if they were about to be baptized.
-Water is a constant feature of Viola's artworks and when I think of his use of slow motion, it seems that his sight is always blurry, dreamy, like if was always filming underwater.
+Water is a constant feature of Viola's artworks and when I think of his use of slow motion, it seems that his sight is always blurry, dreamy, like if was always filming underwater.2014.
+Most of us have iPhones, computers and other devices to connect at the speed of light to anyone, anything at anytime.
+However Viola succeeds in this exhibition in stopping the flow, the flux and maybe the time.
+People are wandering from one room to another in a kind of meditation, self and common meditation.
+This picture I made of the last room is the perfect illustration.

 Bathing in a sensorium of light and sound, Viola will immerse you into a lucid dream.